What is On Time In Full (OTIF)?

 - Organizations define a time which they should be able to reach.

-- This can be requested delivery date, production cycle, or agreed response time.
+- This KPI can refer to the requested delivery date, production cycle, or agreed response time.

 - One typical on time criteria is that the delivery should not be late.
-However, what is equally important is that the delivery should not be too early either.
-If a case is closed much faster than average, it typically means some exceptions have been made.
+However, what is equally important is that it should not be too early, either.
+If a case closes much faster than average, it typically means some exceptions have occurred.

 Delivered In Full

-- However, for example in medical industry, the manufactured batch size varies, and the in full criteria should be defined so that customer gets at least the amount they have ordered.
+- However, for example, the manufactured batch size can vary in the medical industry, and the in full criteria should be defined so that the customer gets at least the amount they have ordered.